Day, Mike

 After obtaining his bachelor's degree in animal husbandry from the University of Missouri, Day went on to earn his master's and doctorate from the University of Nebraska in animal science with an emphasis in reproductive physiology.

-Post-secondary education is not uncommon in Day's family as his father, Billy Day, was a leading swine reproductive physiologist at the University of Missouri.
 Upon completion of his doctorate, Day was hired at The Ohio State University (OSU).
-He was on faculty in the department of animal sciences for 30 years (1985-2015), holding a research and teaching appointment focused on reproductive physiology of beef cattle.
+He was a faculty member in the department of animal sciences for 30 years (1985-2015), holding a research and teaching appointment focused on reproductive physiology of beef cattle.
 His teaching responsibilities stretched from introductory classes, through various reproductive classes and the capstone beef production class for seniors.
-His research at OSU was a continuation of his graduate work in replacement heifer development and also included research in estrous synchronization and gene expression during early pregnancy in cattle.
+His research at OSU was a continuation of his graduate work in replacement heifer development and also included research in estrous synchronization, factors that influence fertility and gene expression during early pregnancy in cattle.

-While at OSU, he took a sabbatical in New Zealand where he worked on early development of the CIDR (controlled internal drug release) device.
-He was also able to travel to Brazil, Japan and Australia for research and educational programs during his time at OSU.
+While at OSU, he spent a year on sabbatical in New Zealand in 1996 – 97, where he worked on early development of CIDR (controlled internal drug release) device technology and use.
+In addition to New Zealand and Australia, he has traveled extensively for research and outreach to Brazil and Argentina, and before that, in Japan.

 Through the years he has been recognized for his excellence in teaching and research.